The current crisis of multilateralism has triggered the growing importance of traditional bilateral diplomacy.

 Why does bilateral diplomacy matter?

-Bilateral diplomacy is essential for any country to engage directly with other countries, whether they are in their immediate neighborhood or beyond.
+Bilateral diplomacy is essential for any country to engage directly with other countries, whether they are in their immediate neighbourhood or beyond.
 As a result of these engagements, states strengthen their own’s (foreign) objectives.
 Furthermore, bilateral diplomacy lays the foundation for constructing coalitions of interests in regional and multilateral fora.

 The strength of a country’s bilateral connections impacts its standing in the global arena.